Donate

 Guilty party advantage?

-Consider another circumstance.
-A wife discovers that her husband has been having a sustained adulterous relationship with another woman.
-She is devastated and begs him to desist.
+A wife discovers that her husband has been carrying on a prolonged adulterous relationship with another woman.
+She is devastated and begs him to stop.
 She offers to forgive him and pleads with him to restore the sanctity of their home.
-She attempts to be patient, hoping he will return to his senses (cf. Lk.
+She tries to be patient, hoping he will regain his senses (cf. Lk.
 15:17).

-As she lingers, praying for reconciliation, he files for divorce (which he obtains) and then secures his mistress as a new mate.
+As she lingers, praying for reconciliation, he files for divorce (which he obtains) and secures his mistress as a new “spouse.”

-What, now, is the betrayed wife’s plight?
-She may not obtain a “legal” divorce, for that has been finalized already.
+What, then, is the plight of the betrayed wife?
+She may not obtain a “legal” divorce, as it has already been finalized.
 Is she utterly helpless, a pathetic victim of the circumstances of “civil law” — a law that cares nothing for sacred truth relative to the marriage relationship?
 Is she bound to remain single for the remainder of her life — just because he preceded her to the “courthouse” while she longed for his repentance?

 Some would so argue.
 They allege that because he divorced her, rather than the reverse being the case, she has no option but to remain celibate.
-It is claimed that “no divorced person” is free to marry.
+It is claimed that no divorced person is free to remarry.

-The idea is erroneous because it overlooks the principles set forth above.
+The idea is flawed because it overlooks the principles outlined above.
 It does not take into consideration the “sum” of divine truth on this moral-legal issue (Psa.
 119:160 ASV).

 Here are the facts.
-The adulterous husband had no cause for filing a divorce.
+The adulterous husband had no scriptural cause to file for divorce.
 He was the culprit — not his wife.
 The fact that the civil authorities processed his unscriptural petition means nothing at all.
-Human law cannot “trump” the law of God!
+Human law cannot trump the law of God!

-Moreover, the reality that the civil system would not grant to the wife the option of an “on paper” divorce (due to her husband’s previous action), does not alter the fact that she had the moral right to legally dissolve her marriage.
+Moreover, the fact that the civil system would not now grant the wife the option of an “on paper” divorce because of her husband’s previous suit does not alter the fact that she had the biblically authorized right to dissolve her marriage.
 And, if she chooses, to remarry eventually.

 Conclusion

-It must be emphasized, then, that marriage is a divine institution.
-The Creator of the human family ordained the relationship.
+It must be emphasized that marriage is a divine institution.
+The Creator of the human family ordained this relationship.
 He alone has the right to regulate it.